Survival Fishing Kit

 I have made it a habit to carry a small survival fishing kit in my bag this entire year.
 This certainly could come in handy for securing food if I find myself in a survival situation.
 But, let's just talk everyday life for a moment...

 Have you ever been out and found that perfect fishing hole, only to remember you don't have your fishing gear with you?
-Yeah me too, it's frustrating...I've been there many times before I started carrying a small kit with me.
+Yeah me too, it's frustrating...I've been there many times before I started carrying a small fishing kit that can double as a survival fishing kit with me.

 I, now, love having peace of mind that I can fish in any creek or pond as I come upon it.
 This fishing kit is such a lightweight addition to my overall kit that I don't even remember I have it with me.
 That is, of course, until I see some water and have time to make a few casts.